Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 Also considered an ayahuasca church, you can join their spiritual fellowship legally in the USA.

-Like Ayahuasca tea, Hoasca contains the Banisteriopsis caapi vine and the Chacruna plant leaves (psychotria viridis), which is their sacrament and sacred practice serving to heighten spiritual understanding and perceptions.
+Like Ayahuasca tea (that is sometimes made with ayahuasca vine), Hoasca contains the Banisteriopsis caapi vine and the Chacruna plant leaves (psychotria viridis), which is their sacrament and sacred practice serving to heighten spiritual understanding and perceptions.

 The spiritual ceremony emphasizes mental concentration and solemn reflections of their guide Mestre Gabriel and Jesus.
 They last around four hours and include periods of silent contemplation, rituals, hymns, and religious teachings.